msc94/coding_assistant/README.md

 ## Technologies Used

 - Python: The primary programming language for the project
-- langchain: A library for agent-based applications
+- smolagents: A library for building agent-based applications
 - rich: A library for rich text and beautiful formatting in the terminal
 - pytest: Testing framework for writing and running automated tests
 - Git: Version control system for tracking changes and collaborating